-The Department of English and Linguistics at the University of Otago invites applications for a new doctoral scholarship in literary studies: The University of Otago City of Literature PhD Scholarship.
+The English and Linguistics Programme at the University of Otago invites applications for a doctoral scholarship in literary studies: the University of Otago City of Literature PhD Scholarship.

 The PhD degree at the University of Otago is by thesis only.
 Over the course of three years of full-time study, PhD candidates are expected to produce an original piece of research of 80,000 to 100,000 words.
 All PhD candidates work closely with two supervisors.